 First-time visitors to Edmonton will no doubt want to check the West Edmonton Mall (8882 170 St. N.W.) off their to-do lists.
 The mega mall is home to more than 800 stores in addition to an amusement park, an ice rink, miniature golf courses and an indoor water park.
 After raiding the sales racks, strike a few cover model poses in the shopping center's three “theme streets”: Bourbon Street, Chinatown and Europa Boulevard.

 There are plenty of places to grab a bite inside WEM.
-Two good options for casual fare are Famoso Neapolitan Pizzeria and Moxie's Classic Grill .
+A good option for casual fare is Moxie's Classic Grill.
 Or, skip the mall food court and head about 5 kilometres (3 mi.) north to family-owned Fifendekel Pie Shop Cafe (10646 170 St. N.W.) for delectable deli meats sandwiched between slices of freshly baked sunflower bread.
 More importantly, for dessert, there's pie!

 A cluster of restaurants near downtown's 4th Street Promenade (104 Street N.W. near Jasper Avenue) will entice serious foodies at dinnertime.
 Get a reservation at Tzin Wine and Tapas (10115 104 St.) for New World small plates served in a romantic, intimate space, or try nearby Bar Bricco (10347 Jasper Ave.) or Uccellino (10349 Jasper Ave.) for out-of-this-world pastas.
-(The two sister restaurants are located right next to each other and joined by a third, more exclusive spot also known for its Italian cuisine: Corso 32 , 10345 Jasper Ave.).
+(The two sister restaurants are located right next to each other.).

 Walk off your meal with a leisurely stroll down the 4th Street Promenade (104 Street N.W.) to the outdoor Neon Sign Museum, a collection of 20 restored neon signs displayed on the exteriors of two brick buildings.
 The collection is especially photogenic at dusk when the neon begins to glow.